f5devcentral/f5-agility-labs-xc/docs/class2/lab5.rst

 As ACME corp has continued to protect their web applications, leaders within the organization has made requests for summaries of how ACME's security investments are proctecting the environment.
 ACME corp has made investments in SIEM technologies and F5 Distributed Cloud can export logs to external SIEMs.
+However not everyone in the ACME orgnaization has experience building dashboards and running complex queries.
-After speaking with ACME corp's F5 SE, F5 Distributed Console has an AI assistant that can quickly provide answers without having to build complex queries.
+After speaking with ACME corp's F5 SE, F5 Distributed Console has an AI assistant in the SaaS console that can provide answers quickly using natural language.

 **Expected Lab Time: 5 minutes**